...

 Sameer Somal is the CEO of Blue Ocean Global Technology and Co-Founder of Girl Power Talk.
 He is a CFA Charterholder, a CFP®️ professional, and a Chartered Alternative Investment Analyst.
 Sameer leads client engagements focused on digital transformation, risk management, and technology development.
 A testifying subject matter expert witness in economic damages, intellectual property, and internet defamation, he authors CLE programs with the Philadelphia Bar Foundation.
 Sameer is a frequent speaker at private industry and public sector conferences, including engagements with the Federal Home Loan Bank (FHLB), Global Digital Marketing Summit, IBM, New York State Bar Association (NYBSA), US Defense Leadership Forum, and US State Department’s Foreign Service Institute.
 He proudly serves on the Board of Directors of Future Business Leaders of America (FBLA) and Girl Power USA.
 Committed to building relationships, Sameer is an active member of the Abraham Lincoln Association (ALA), Academy of Legal Studies in Business (ALSB), American Bar Association (ABA), American Marketing Association (AMA), Business Transition Council, International Trademark Association (INTA), and Society of International Business Fellows (SIBF).
 A graduate of Georgetown University, he held leadership roles at Bank of America, Morgan Stanley, and Scotiabank.
 Sameer is also a CFA Institute 2022 Inspirational Leader Award recipient and was named an Iconic Leader by the Women Economic Forum.

-One reply on “Your Online Reputation: 7 Things CEOs Must Know”
+2 replies on “Your Online Reputation: 7 Things CEOs Must Know”

 Comments are closed.